Italian prisoners of war in the Soviet Union: The way to the POW camps

 Travel to the destination camps in captivity covered hundreds of kilometres and was done mainly on foot.
 They were reported by survivors as the "davai" marches.
-"Davai!" is a Russian expression of urging, in this context meaning "keep moving!".
-The prisoners were escorted by Red Army, and often, partisans without mercy for those who fell down frozen or exhausted (Revelli, 1966).
+"Davai!" is a Russian expression of urging, in this context meaning "keep moving!"
+The prisoners were escorted by the Red Army and often partisans without mercy for those who fell down frozen or exhausted (Revelli, 1966).
 The transfer was completed by using freight trains, where many prisoners died of the extremely cold temperatures and lack of food.

 Camps, treatment and causes of death

 Suzdal 160, Tambov, Oranki, Krinovoje, Michurinsk, sited in Eastern European Russia, were the camps where most Italian POWs were detained in dismal conditions.
 Others were known just by their reference numbers, as Lager 58/c and Lager 171 (Italian Ministry of Defence, 1996).
 Typhus and starvation related diseases were the major causes of mortality inside the camps (Giusti, 2003).
 Brutality from the Soviet troops and partisans to unarmed prisoners was reported, but survivors testified also to episodes of comradeship among soldiers of the two opposing nations, especially on the front line (Rigoni Stern, 1965) and, compassion from the Russian civilians (Vio, 2004).

 The Italian prisoners of war in the Soviet Union were subject to plenty of propaganda.
 The propaganda was delivered by Italian Communist cadres who had fled fascism in Italy to the Soviet Union, known in Italy as fuoriusciti (expatriates) (Zilli, 1950).
 Despite allurements and threats most of the prisoners, particularly if not previously compromised by fascism, resisted the propaganda (Giusti, 2000).
 Prisoners' conditions improved greatly with the spring of 1943 because of Soviet Government concern and better camp administration, sharply increasing the food supply and the numbers of soldiers surviving.